Transgender rights movement: History

 In Florida in March 2015, Representative Frank Artiles (R-Miami) proposed House Bill 583, which would ensure that individuals who enter public facilities such as bathrooms or locker rooms designated for those who are of the "other biological sex" could be jailed for up to 60 days.
 Artiles claims that it was proposed for the sake of public safety.

+In 2017, Kate Lynn Blatt, Civil Rights Activist, Became the first transgender person to sue under the (ADA) Americans With Disabilities Act.
+In the landmark case of (Blatt vs Cabela's Retail Inc).
+Expanding rights to all transgender people in A case that has now become the backbone of most, if not all, federal rulings following its passage in May 2017.

-In September 2017, the Botswana High Court ruled that the refusal of the Registrar of National Registration to change a transgender man's gender marker was "unreasonable and violated his constitutional rights to dignity, privacy, freedom of expression, equal protection of the law, freedom from discrimination and freedom from inhumane and degrading treatment".
+In September 2017, the Botswana High Court ruled that the refusal of the Registrar of National Registration to change a transgender man's gender marker was "unreasonable and violated his constitutional rights to dignity, privacy, freedom of expression, equal protection of the law, freedom from discrimination, and freedom from inhumane and degrading treatment".
 LGBT activists celebrated the ruling, describing it as a great victory.
 At first, the Botswana Government announced it would appeal the ruling, but decided against it in December, supplying the trans man with a new identity document that reflects his gender identity.

 A similar case, where a transgender woman sought to change her gender marker to female, was heard in December 2017.
 The High Court ruled that the Government must recognize her gender identity.
 She dedicated her victory to "every single trans diverse person in Botswana".

+The Brooklyn Liberation March, the largest transgender rights demonstration in history, took place on June 14, 2020, in Brooklyn, focused on supporting Black transgender rights and drew an estimated 15,000 to 20,000 participants.